leandrolima-nyc/SnapmakerJ1/readme.md

 As a result, I have updated the gcode to consider all possible scenarios for both single and dual extruder use.

 In addition, I have also made some adjustments to the printer settings that will help to enhance the print quality and minimize any potential issues that may arise during the printing process.
 Overall, these changes will ensure a smoother and more efficient printing experience.

+The package also includes Printer Settings and Print profile from Dylan/McGybeer, which can be used for comparison purposes.
+You are free to remove any components that you do not need.
+The appropriate profiles are preselected by default and are ready for printing.

 > 🪄 As long as your project uses a single extruder, you can select mirror, copy, or backup after loading the gcode on the printer.